Things to do in the Isle of Man

 Peel Castle Isle of Man

 The impressive fortress has a rich and fascinating history.
-Constructed by the Vikings in the 11th century, it was once home to Viking warriors and kings.
-As a result, it has been the site of many historical finds, including jewellery and silver coins, now on display in the Manx Museum.
+Constructed by the Vikings in the 11th century, it has been the site of many historical finds, including jewellery and silver coins, now on display in the Manx Museum.

-Of course, you can admire the view from the outside for free.
-Many vantage points allow you to take a closer look.
-However, you can also pay to wander the grounds, which I recommend.
-Included is an educational audio guide, which will help you better understand its history.
+You can admire the view from the outside for free.
+Peel Hill directly opposite is a fantastic spot to see it from above.
+You can also pay to go inside which will help you better understand its history.

-You probably won’t be surprised to hear by now that the island has a legendary sea god – his name is Mannanan.
-The legend goes that every time it’s foggy on the island (which is often), it’s Mannanans’ cloak camouflaging the island from enemies at sea.
+Mannanan is the islands legendary sea god.
+Every time it’s foggy on the island (which is often), we say it’s Mannanans’ cloak camouflaging the island from enemies at sea.

 At the House of Mannanan, you can learn about the island’s Celtic, Viking and maritime past.
-The museum takes you on a journey through the ages, with various characters sharing stories and superstitions from the islands’ past.
+The museum takes you on a journey through the ages, with various characters sharing stories and superstitions.

-With its various fishing boats and sailing boats, Peel Marina is a beautiful spot for a gentle stroll.
-On a hot summers day, it almost reminds me of those charming little harbours you get in France or Italy.
+With its various fishing and sailing boats, Peel Marina is a beautiful spot for a gentle stroll.
+On a hot summers day, you could mistake it for being somewhere in France or Italy.

-You’ll find a few nice restaurants and pubs around the outside with outdoor seating so you can sit and enjoy the view.
+You’ll find some nice restaurants and pubs around the outside with outdoor seating so you can sit and enjoy the views.

 Things-to-do-IOM-Peel-Hill